 This is something that’s been in the back of my mind for a while.
 In Japanese, we’d call it mendokusai—annoying, a pain in the ass.
-My parents’ backyard has no lighting scheme to speak of at the moment, so we’ll have to start from scratch.
+My parents’ backyard has no lighting scheme to speak of at the moment, so we’ll have to start from scratch with our DIY wedding lighting.
 I’ve been researching our options in terms of how to light up our wedding.

 First up is these bad boys.
 Big quartz lights on poles.
 They’d probably do the best job for a well-lit backyard at night, but I don’t want florescent, harsh lighting.
-I’m looking for a soft glow, and I think these will provide too much light.
+I’m looking for a soft glow for our DIY wedding lighting, and I think these will provide too much light.
 Plus, a local rental company priced them at $40 a pop!
 No thanks.
 Next!

 Tiki torches.
 Fire would definitely give the wedding that charming glow we’re looking for.
 Coupled with paper lanterns and white string lights, I think these would adequately light up the backyard to safety standards.
 But the thought of an open flame makes me wary, and tiki torches don’t really flow with the aesthetics of our wedding.
 Still, the price is right at $40 for two poles (via Home Depot).
 I’ll have to think about them.

 Image via For Life Products (no longer available)

 I almost screamed when I found these solar-powered white string lights.
 As I’ve mentioned, my parents’ house doesn’t have a back door (which always freaked me out growing up—ONE fire exit?…I thought about weird things as a child), so we can’t easily run power cords into the house.
 We could put up wooden poles and run them overhead across our backyard a la this backyard wedding from Once Wed: